scotthughestech/vuejsbook/README.md

 files that were updated during that chapter in their final form for that chapter.

-You'll be able to buy it on Amazon soon.
+You can buy it on Amazon: https://www.amazon.com/dp/B079WSYHHY.

 Read more about the book at Scott Hughes' website: http://www.webapppath.com.